m15a/flakelight-treefmt/README.md

 # flakelight-treefmt

-Integrate treefmt-nix into [flakelight].
+This module extends your [flakelight] project to replace the standard flakelight formatter with one powered by [treefmt-nix].

 ## Usage

-This module extends your flakelight project to replace the standard flakelight formatter with one powered by [treefmt-nix].

 A minimal example looks like this: